Truncation of long-range percolation model with square non-summable interactions: Introduction

 In some of these results, it is shown that $\lim_{K\rightarrow\infty}P^K(0\leftrightarrow\infty)=1$, which is a little stronger than the truncation question.
 Indeed in any situation, we have the weak convergence $P^K\Rightarrow P$ when $K\rightarrow\infty$, but the Portmanteau Theorem cannot be applied because the boundary (with respect the product topology) of the event $(0\leftrightarrow\infty)$ has positive probability concerning the measure $P$.

-In Section \ref{normal}, we will give an affirmative answer, for the case $d=2$, with some extra hypothesis that are not contemplated in the papers cited above.
+In Section \ref{normal}, we will give an affirmative answer, for the case $d=2$, with some extra hypotheses that are not included in the papers cited above.

-An analogous truncation question can be stated for the $q$-states Potts model (see Proposition 2 of \cite{FL}).
-The same answers are valid if the $n$-range potential function $(\phi_n)_n$ and the long-range percolation parameters are related by $p_n=\frac{1-\exp (-2\beta\phi_n)}{1+(q-1)\exp (-2\beta\phi_n)}$.
-In this case, it was shown in \cite{F1} and \cite{F2} that the magnetization of the truncated $q$-states long-range Potts's model and the probability of percolation on the long-range processes are related by inequality
+An analogous truncation question can be stated for the $q$-state ferromagnetic Potts model (see Proposition 2 of \cite{FL}) and rephrased as a percolation question, due to the Fortuin-Kastelyn random-cluster representation.
+It was shown in \cite{F1} and \cite{F2} that the magnetization of the truncated $q$-states long-range Potts model and the probability of percolation on the long-range processes are related by inequality